Interop-community/Project-Herophilus-Assets/index.md

 Red Hat who is a leader in enterprise open source and offers support, security, services and training.
-In alignment with healthcare and technology's embrace of community and open source, Red Hat has been a key sponsor and supporter of Project Herophilis.
+In alignment with healthcare and technology's embrace of community and open source, Red Hat has been a key sponsor and supporter of Project Herophilus.
 Red Hat is keeping its enterprise open source leading approach and operates a subset of these assets “downstream.”
 While the “accelerators” are provided as is, Red Hat customers can get secure and supported software the “accelerators” run atop for their production and other business needs.
 For more information please feel to go to https://github.com/RedHat-Healthcare/.
 Several efforts from Project Herophilus are forked here and other